 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-A creamy mint ice cream packed with Thin Mint Cookies
+A homemade creamy mint ice cream packed with Thin Mint Cookies

 - 3 C Heavy whipping cream